Map Design Competition

 Student Categories:

-• Arthur Robinson Award for Best Printed Map: A static map or map series designed specifically for print media.
+• Arthur Robinson Award for Best Printed Map: A map or map series designed specifically for print or static media.

-• David Woodward Award for Best Digital Map: An animated or interactive map or series of related maps designed specifically for digital media (i.e., DVD, the Web, or a mobile app).
+• David Woodward Award for Best Digital Map: A map or series of related maps designed specifically for digital media (i.e., interactive and/or animated for the Web or a mobile app).

 About the Professional Competition